MALAWI REVENUE AUTHORITY PROFILE

 The Malawi Revenue Authority (MRA) is an agency of the Government of Malawi responsible for assessment, collection and accounting for tax revenues.
 MRA was established by an Act of Parliament in 1998 and was launched in February 2000.
 It was formed to improve on the functions previously carried out by Divisions of Customs and Excise, and Income Tax in the Ministry of Finance.
 The Authority operates as a government tax administration agency under the Ministry of Finance.
 The revenue that the Authority collects goes to Government for implementation of various socio-economic development projects such as the constructions of roads, bridges, schools health facilities and provision of social services.
 These include national security, provision of salaries for civil servants such as the police, the army, judges, doctors, nurses and teachers.

 The MRA is overseen by a Board of Directors and headed by a Commissioner General who provides leadership, strategic direction and control of the authority.
 In pursuance of these duties and to accomplish the mandate, MRA has functional divisions in place.
 The Authority has two revenue divisions namely: Customs Division and Domestic Taxes Division.
-It also has supporting divisions namely Finance, Administration, Human Resource and Organisation Development, Legal Services, Information & Communication Technology (ICT), Tax Investigations, Policy Planning & Research, Corporate Affairs, Internal Audit, Supply Chain Management, Internal Affairs, Modernisation and Enterprise Wide Risk Management
+It also has supporting divisions namely Finance, Administration, Human Resource and Organisation Development, Legal Services, Information & Communication Technology (ICT), Tax Investigations, Policy Planning & Research, Corporate Affairs, Internal Audit, Supply Chain Management, Internal Affairs, Modernisation, Debt Management and Enterprise Wide Risk Management

 The Customs Division administers and enforces the Customs and Excise Act.
 The division collects Import duty, Export duty, Import Excise, Import VAT and trade statistics.
 It also facilitates trade and protects the community from entry and exit of restricted and prohibited goods.
 The Domestic Taxes Division administers and enforces the Taxation and VAT Acts.
 The Division collects direct Income Taxes from individuals and corporations.
 These are in form of Pay As You Earn (PAYE), Provisional Tax, Fringe Benefit Tax and Withholding Tax.
 The division also collects domestic VAT and domestic excise.
 MRA has over 30 stations spread across the country.

 To collect revenue on behalf of Malawi Government

 To be a modern revenue administration known for excellent service